smokers10/infrast/README.md

 A simpler way to setup infrastructure for your golang project!

 ## Provided Functionality
-* Database (PostgreSQL & mongoDB)
+* Database (Postgre & mongoDB)
 * Encryption (Bcrypt)
 * Json Web Token
 * Identifier (Google Identifier)
 * SMTP
-* Mock Contract On Every Infra Except Databases
+* Mock Contract On Every Sub-Modules
-* Middleware (Work Only On Go-Fiber Framework Only)
+* Middleware (Fiber Framework)
 * ACL (Access Control List)
+* Whatsapp For Notification (Security Concern, Verification, Reset Password, etc)
+* Firebase
+* Payment Gateway (Midtrans)

 ## How To Access Every Sub Modules?
-you can access every provided infrastructure by calling its function directly or use head function to access all infrastructure in singe function call, here step-by-step to use head function :
+you can access every provided sub modules by calling its function directly or use head function to access all sub modules in singe function call, here step-by-step to use head function :
 * Make configuration YAML (follow the prefered vonfiguration format below).
 * Call head function on your project it will require configuration YAML file path.

-### Prefered Configuration Format
+note :  user management is excluded from head

+## Basic Configuration
 ```
 application :
   port : ":8000"